ostracod/tractor-old/README.md

 Declares a variable with name `<name>` whose value is known at compile time.
 The variable will have type `<type> & compT & scopeT`.
 If `<value>` is provided, the variable will be initialized with the given value.
 Note that the variable is not constant unless `<type>` conforms to `constT`, so the variable may be reassigned later in the same scope.
 As an exception, `COMP` variables may not be reassigned in a `WHILE` loop.

-**Compile-time variable declaration:**
+**Fixed variable declaration:**

 ```
 FIXED <name>, <type>, <value>
 ```

 Declares a variable with name `<name>` which will be stored in the fixed data region.
 This region lies outside all frames, and may be non-volatile depending on the target platform.
-The variable will have type `<type> & fixed`, and will be initialized with the given value.
+The variable will have type `<type> & fixed`, and will be initialized with value `<value>`.

 **Block scope statement:**